humanilog/dev-setup/README.md

 ## If you need to access the docker container:

-You can see the running instance of Odoo and Postgres docker containers by typing:
+You can see all instance of Odoo and Postgres docker containers by typing:

-    docker ps
+    docker ps -a

 You can jump into the Odoo container by executing:

-    docker exec -it <containerId> /bin/bash
+    docker exec -it <container> /bin/bash

-## wait-for-it script
+## Networking

-The wait-for-it bash script is used to start the odoo docker image only after the postgres server is up.
-Check out **Troubleshooting** to understand why.
-The script is cpoied from https://github.com/vishnubob/wait-for-it.
+If you want to open up your local odoo server in your local network, read this section.

+Run `ipconfig`(Windows) or `ifconfig`(Linux) to find out your ip address in your local network.
+To access your server from another computer type in your browser

+    <your_ip_address>:8069

+For the docker ip adresses run

+    docker inspect -f '{{.Name}} - {{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' $(docker ps -aq)

+### Windows

+In Windows docker is run in a virtual machine.
+If you cannot access your server from outside you have to forward the port of the VM.
+The docker default network address is `10.0.75.1`.
+Please change it in the command below if you adjusted this setting in docker for windows.

+    netsh interface portproxy add v4tov4 listenport=8069 listenaddress=10.0.75.1 connectport=8069 connectaddress=<your ip address>

+It should then work as described above.

 ## Troubleshooting

+### HOWTO delete docker containers

+If you are stuck with an error, this is often the fastest solution.

+Choose the containers you want to delete from

+    docker ps -a

+Delete them via

+    docker rm <container>
+    docker volume prune

+To delete all do

+    docker rm $(docker ps -a -q)
+    docker volume prune

 ### Postgres slower than odoo when starting up

 It happens - especially during the first installation - that the postgres db is not fast enough in starting up.
 Odoo is then already trying to connect to postgres and then exits with an error code.

-Please wait until postgres is up before you kill docker.
+In such a case, please wait until postgres is up before you kill docker.

-Depending on the os it then might just work if you try it again.
-It happens that postgres or odoo saves a weird error because of the first error exit.
-Then you have to delete all data of odoo and postgres before starting it up again.

-Therefore try

-    docker rm $(docker ps -a -q)

-    docker volume prune

-and if it is still not working also clear all volumes folders of dev-setup.
+Therefore, we added the following workaround:

+#### wait-for-it script

+The wait-for-it bash script is used to start the odoo docker image only after the postgres server is up.
+The script is copied from https://github.com/vishnubob/wait-for-it.

-### No import module models
+### Python ImportERROR: No import module <module_name> or similar

+If you start up odoo and you have an incorrect python file in a module in your addons folder, it can lead to this error.
+Odoo preloads all python files in the addons folder even if the corresponding modules are not installed.

+To solve this issue:

+    Clear your Browser cache!
+    Either fix the python error or remove the module from the addons folder.

 ### Windows

 #### ERROR: Cannot start service odoo: driver failed programming external connectivity on endpoint ...

+This error can appear if you are not shutting down the server correctly, e.g. power turned off or you just shut the shell without shutting down the server.
+Mostly, it is enough to

-Clear cache
+    Clear your Browser cache!